 System performance has been improving with Moore's law and it will continue as multi-core processors replace single processor chips and as memory hierarchies evolve.
-Within five years, we expect a simple, shared memory multiprocessor to deliver about 1⁄2 tera-ops.
-Much of the effort in building Beowulf clusters and the supercomputing centers has been focused on CPU-intensive TOP-500 rankings (http://Top500.org/) and has ignored IO metrics.
+Within five years, we expect a simple, shared memory multiprocessor to deliver about 1⁄2 Teraops.
+Much of the effort in building Beowulf clusters and the supercomputing centers has been focused on CPU-intensive TOP-500 rankings.
 Meanwhile, in most sciences the amount of data (both experimental and simulated) has been increasing even faster than Moore's law because the instruments are getting so much better and cheaper, and because storage costs have been improving much faster than Moore's law.

 Gene Amdahl coined many rules of thumb for computer architects.
-Surprisingly, 40 years later, the rules still apply [4]:
+Surprisingly, 40 years later, the rules still apply [3]: